Max McCaffrey: Coaching career

 On January 14, 2020, McCaffrey joined his father on the University of Northern Colorado coaching staff as a wide receivers coach, after abruptly leaving the DC Defenders days into training camp.

 McCaffrey was promoted to Offensive Coordinator in the summer of 2021.
 As the OC, he still worked with the wide receivers.

 On March 10, 2023, it was announced that McCaffrey would be an offensive assistant for the Miami Dolphins.

+On February 20, 2026, the Los Angeles Chargers hired McCaffrey as their running backs coach, rejoining with the Chargers' offensive coordinator Mike McDaniel, under whom he worked when McDaniel was the head coach of the Miami Dolphins.

 Personal life

 McCaffrey is the eldest son of Ed and Lisa.
 His younger brother Christian was drafted in the first round as a running back by the Carolina Panthers before being traded to the San Francisco 49ers, and played the same position at Stanford.
 His younger brother Dylan played for University of Northern Colorado, as a quarterback.
 His youngest brother, Luke, is now a wide receiver for the Washington Commanders.
 His father was a wide receiver in the National Football League for thirteen seasons from 1991–2003 where he played for the New York Giants, San Francisco 49ers and Denver Broncos.
 His uncle Billy played two seasons of basketball at Duke and played on the 1991 national championship team before transferring to Vanderbilt and sharing SEC Player of the Year honors in 1992–93.
 McCaffrey's maternal grandfather, Dave Sime, was a multisport athlete at Duke.